logo2

 Newspaper ad - May 1884

 1. anonymous.
 (1883, Feb 15).
-Local Jottings.
+Local jottings.
 Portage Lake Mining Gazette (Houghton, MI). p.
 3.

 2. anonymous.
-(1884, Mar 20).
-Local Jottings.
+(1864, Oct 15).
+Drug store.
 Portage Lake Mining Gazette (Houghton, MI). p.
 3.

 3. anonymous.
-(1884, Apr 03).
-Local Jottings.
-Portage Lake Mining Gazette (Houghton, MI). p.
-3.
+(1869, Mar 25). ad for Corner Drug Store Portage Lake Mining Gazette (Houghton, MI).

 4. anonymous.
 (1872, Feb 15).
-Sold Out.
+Sold out.
 Portage Lake Mining Gazette (Houghton, MI). p.
 3.

 5. anonymous.
 (1877, Jan 11). ad for Hebert & Deschamps.
 Portage Lake Mining Gazette (Houghton, MI). p.
 1.